anicholakos/complete_fxos_tutorial/source/episode08.rst

 Think of a simple example like making a phone call.
 This is standard functionality that is available on the phone as part of the dialer application.
-Now, lets say that you have a FirefoxOS Mobile App that at some point needs to make a phone call.
+Now, let's say that you have a FirefoxOS Mobile App that at some point needs to make a phone call.
 There is no need for you to understand the Telephony API and try out some hair-raising stunts like that.